-Combined Bachelor of Science in Computer Science and Master of Science in Computer Information Systems
+Combined Bachelor of Science in Computer Science and Master of Science in Applied Computer Science

-Qualified undergraduates may be admitted to a combined bachelor's/master's program and obtain both a B.S. in computer science and an M.S. in computer information systems within an accelerated time frame.
+Qualified undergraduates may be admitted to a combined bachelor's/master's program and obtain both a B.S. in computer science and an M.S. in applied computer science within an accelerated time frame.
 Students admitted to this program will count up to 12 credits of graduate work in partial satisfaction of the requirements for the undergraduate degree.
 After completing 120 credits and all requirements for the bachelor's degree, students are awarded a bachelor's degree.
 A minimum of 21 graduate credits must be completed after the 120 credits of the bachelor's degree.
-All other master's degree requirements must be met, including a graduate capstone.
+All other master's degree requirements must be met, including a graduate Capstone.

 - Overall GPA of 3.25 or greater

 - Student must have been admitted to the computer science program

 - 60 hours of academic credit have been completed or are in progress